 Chemical Engineering Program Objectives and Outcomes

-The Chemical Engineering Department's educational objectives state the general goals of the program.
-Department graduates are expected to:
+The Chemical Engineering Program's educational objectives state the general goals of the program.
+Program graduates are expected to:

 1: practice chemical engineering* in traditional and emerging fields